FStarLang/PoP-in-FStar/book/pulse/pulse_user_defined_predicates.rst

 currently investigating adding support for this.

-Some initial support for this is already available, inasmuch as Pulse can sometimes figure out the arguments to the vprops that need to be folded/unfolded.
+Some initial support for this is already available, inasmuch as Pulse can sometimes figure out the arguments to the slprops that need to be folded/unfolded.
 For instance, in the code below, we just mention the name of the predicate to be unfolded/folded, without needing to provide all the arguments.